s-glass/reading-notes/401/class38.md

 **3. What are the main principles behind “Thinking in React” and how do they guide the process of designing and building a React application?**

+- breaking a user interface into components
+- component heirarchy and state management
+- one-way data flow
+- reusability of components

 [Source](https://react.dev/learn/thinking-in-react)